MicrosoftDocs/azure-dev-docs/articles/javascript/azure-sdk-library-package-index.md

 * [NPM](https://www.npmjs.com/)
 * [Yarn](https://yarnpkg.com/)

-Packages using the `@azure` scope are the modern libraries.
+Packages using scope, such as `@azure`, are the modern libraries.

 ## Libraries using azure.core